saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-18-saltstack-overview.md

 ### Orchestration

-Orchestration states are run on the master and offers a means to ‘orchestrate’ a series of events to take place.
+Orchestration states are run on the master and they do what the name implies: they orchestrate.

 {:refdef: style="text-align: center;"}
 ![SaltStack orchestration state](/img/salt_orchestration_state.png "SaltStack orchestration state")